Corrado Mantoni

-Corrado Mantoni (2 August 1924 – 8 June 1999), known simply as Corrado, was an Italian radio and television host.
+Corrado Mantoni (2 August 1924 – 8 June 1999), known mononymously as Corrado, was an Italian television and radio presenter, producer, and television writer.

 Biography

 He was born in Rome, where he followed classic studies and in jurisprudence; before finishing university studies he started to work as radio speaker with EIAR, predecessor of RAI, Italian State Television.
 He was the first to announce to the Italian public events such as the end of World War II, the birth of the Italian Republic or the death of Trilussa.
 He also worked as dubber for foreign actors including Jerry Lewis.

 In 1949, he was chosen by RAI as their first TV host for the Italian first experimental TV broadcasting.
 In the 1950s he was the foremost radio host in the country, and also took part in numerous movies as himself.